dysonprotocol/docs/docs/index.md

 :::note WIP

 These docs are a Work In Progress.
-So don't freak out if you see any typos or bugs.
-Just let us know :)
+So let us know if you see any typos or bugs.

 :::

 ## What is the purpose of the Dyson Protocol?

-To lower the barrier of entry to making distributed web apps.
-To eliminate a major single point of failure in crypto, the user interface, by hosting the frontend on-chain.
+1. To lower the barrier of entry in making distributed web apps by using an existing popular language, Python.
+2. To eliminate a major single point of failure in crypto, the user interface, by hosting the frontend on-chain.

 ## What are the key features and functionalities?